 Since the appearance of synthetic materials in construction, the technology regarding finishes has evolved rapidly, contributing in many ways to lowering costs.

-The latest advance was driven by the fusion of both organic with synthetic materials, resulting in the origin of what we know as composite materials.
+The latest advance was driven by the fusion of both organic with synthetic materials, resulting in the origin of what we know as composite materials and the composite decking.

 Wood-plastic composite is a type of flooring that proves the technological potential that has yet to reach the construction sector.